SDRWaveRunner/specmon/readme.md

 `./mgraph May2021.plot`

-## Graphical view
+## Specmon GUI
 Specmon2 can run graphical with `specmon2_gui`.
 This does not log all the output but the spectrum and the vectors of the flattend spectrum are displayed, together with the threshold.
 Specmon2_gui can be used to inspect the spectrum and select the right constant for the calibration-vector.

+## Live view of data
+During the monitoring process, it is possible to connect to the ZMQ port for live view of the data, that are the vectors to be processed by specmon, remotely.
+For this a tool is added, specreceive, which can connect to the ZMQ port 50001, on the system, running specmon.
+As this only sends the integrated vectors, the amount is data is fairly low and can be send over a VPN or remote connection.

 ## Replay of recorded data
 The unprocessed vectors from the measurements are stored in /tmp.
+The vectors are not corrected yet with the calibration vector and thus named "unprocessed".
 These files can be graphical replayed, together with the calibration-vector to review the state while recorded.
-This can show RFI or other unknown transmissions.
+This can show RFI or other unknown transmissions, or can be used to modify the threshold value.

 ## Tools overview
 The following tools are included in this toolkit: